Image credit: Diarrablu

 Usually, posts like these have affiliate links, which pay me a portion of sales made off of traffic that EcoCult sends to retailers.
-For this one, however, I am linking straight to brand websites even if they are carried in department stores so that the brands keep the full markup for themselves.
+For this one, however, we are linking straight to brand websites even if they are carried in department stores, so that the brands keep the full markup for themselves.

-“There has been tremendous growth,” Emmanuel Ekuban, known as Nuel, founder and editor-in-chief of Debonaire Afrik, tells me on a video call from Accra, Ghana.
+“There has been tremendous growth,” Emmanuel Ekuban, known as Nuel, founder and editor-in-chief of Debonaire Afrik, told me on a video call from Accra, Ghana in 2020.
 “Brands are beginning to put their stuff online, working with publications, working with production houses, and having their own store.
 They can now export to other countries.
 They have concept stores stocking their stuff in Europe.
 They’re crossing borders and creating a connection with the Western world.”

 African fashion is sustainable and slow fashion.